Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 As a Crutch While Quitting Porn

 In recovery communities, some use edging as a coping mechanism to fight off the urge to fully relapse into porn or masturbation.
-But this often backfires.
+It almost always backfires.

 Out of Addiction to Arousal

-Many edge not because they’re in control, but because they’re hooked on the dopamine rush of near-orgasm.
-They don’t want to finish but don’t want to stop.
+Many edge not because they're in control, but because they're hooked on the dopamine rush of near-orgasm.
+They don't want to finish, but they don't want to stop.
 Long edging sessions — especially with porn — can last hours.
-Some users report losing 3, 4, even 6 hours of their day, edging in secret, entirely consumed by the cycle of stimulation and self-restraint.
+Some users report losing 3, 4, or even 6 hours of their day, edging in secret, entirely consumed by the cycle of stimulation and self-restraint.

 Edging Feels Like a Compromise — But It Isn't One

 One of the biggest traps is thinking edging is a "middle ground."
-It feels like you’re not entirely giving in...
-But you’re still keeping your brain deep inside the addiction loop.
+It feels like you're not fully giving in… but you're still keeping your brain deep inside the addiction loop.
 Every visual, every stroke, every second spent edging trains your brain to crave porn, fantasy, and constant stimulation — without satisfaction.
-You’re not rewiring your brain.
-You’re reinforcing the very pathways you’re trying to escape.
+You're not rewiring your brain.
+You're reinforcing the very pathways you're trying to escape.

 Is Edging Physically or Mentally Harmful?